Chrisfaherty/ci-nft-social-hub/README.md

 Reuseability fo components was key to help the pace od constructing the project.

-- `<Asset />` - Theasset component changed the asset displayed depending on the props provided These props were:
+- `<Asset />` - The Asset component changed the asset displayed depending on the props provided These props were:

   - a loading spinner was diosplayed while loading the content from the database
   - an image with a src attribute